thejcfactor/cb-dev-days-node2x/docs/lab0.md

 In this lab, *Docker* containers for the web UI and API will be created and started.
 Follow the steps below and ask for help if stuck on a step.

->:exclamation:**IMPORTANT**:exclamation:<br> Make sure to read all IMPORTANT, REMEMBER, NOTES and DOCUMENTATION sections as important details will be provide in those sections.
+>:exclamation:**IMPORTANT**:exclamation:<br> Make sure to read all IMPORTANT, REMEMBER, NOTES and DOCUMENTATION sections as important details will be provided in those sections.

 ## Steps